How the App Store changed production, distribution, and access to Augmentative and Alternative Communication

 “Cooper is now in 9th grade.
 He is included in general education classes all day.
 He has friends to hang out with and is learning things like Shakespeare, the Periodic table.
 He is actually having lunch with his buddies rather than cleaning up after them.
 It has been a life changer…for Cooper, for me and for society!”

-Before the advent of the App Store in the US only 12,000 people receive access to dedicated communication devices annually.
+Before the advent of the App Store in the US only 12,000 people received access to dedicated communication devices annually.
 Today, the figure is an estimated 15,000 to 20,000 people.
 The iOS AAC market provides an additional 40,000 to 60,000 people with a communication app each year.
 In total, over 5 times as many people are receiving access to a means to communicate.

 A major shift towards a democratization in the provision of communication devices has happened.
 From production, to distribution, to access.
 The market expanded to include new age groups and new diagnoses, at a much more affordable price point.